 For this activity, you will be looking at the 2019 and 2020 Oklahoma City Parks and Recreation budgets to see how funds were distributed each year and compare the similarities and differences.
 Because parks are public property, understanding how cities budget for them is key.

-Using the two graphs below, answer the questions that follow either in the space provided or on a separate sheet of paper.
-For reference, the 2019 budget can be found here: tinyurl.com/OKCparks19, and the 2020 budget can be found here: tinyurl.com/OKCparks20.
+Using the two graphs below, answer the questions that follow in the space provided on page 5 of the attached Student Guide (or on a separate sheet of paper).
+For reference, use the 2019 budget and the 2020 budget.